Soft Tissue Adaptation

 Soft Tissue Adaptation - Davis's law

 Davis's Law is named after the American Orthopaedic Surgeon Henry Gassett Davis (1807-1896) and relates more to soft tissue adaptation, and these changes are more evident to the majority of people.
 It is relatively easy to see the difference between somebody who is physically fit or goes to the gym versus somebody who does not.
 Although soft tissues will adapt to the forces that are applied to them "as tolerable" and become stronger, there will still be natural limits on how much they can naturally change.
 In the case of muscles, muscles may become more substantial, stronger or leaner.
 However, diet, genetics and the application of forces (the type of training) all play a part.
 That said, muscles are not the only soft tissue within the body and tissue adaptations are also likely to affect ligaments, tendons, fascia and even joint structures.
-Again, changes or soft tissue adaptations will have implications for biotensegrity.
+The page on myofascial pain covers much more detail about fascia and its relevance for pain symptoms in a range of musculoskeletal conditions.
+Changes or soft tissue adaptations will have implications for biotensegrity.
 The zero-gravity environment of space also has adverse effects on the muscle strength of astronauts too.
 On earth, the human body continuously deals with the force of gravity and muscles are continually working against this, regardless of activity level.
 Gravity means that muscles have to work harder when performing any strenuous activity, and the tissues will adapt accordingly.
 Muscles load bones, via a combination of mass and tensile forces, which again affects bone remodelling (Wolff's law).

 Musculoskeletal Adaptation and tradeoffs